katzueno/concretecms-express-form-confirmation/README.md

 It's troublesome to make initial git repo by hand.
 So I made this git repo.

-Whenever there is a new concrete5 site project for a client, we can just cimply copy and paste this git files.
+Whenever there is a new concrete5 site project for a client, we can just simply copy and paste these files.

 ## Design